Washington County hospitalizations remain low as COVID-19 cases rise across Maryland

 Meanwhile, Washington County only saw 30 new cases.
 Leaders at Meritus Health say hospitalizations are not high.

 “Our positivity rate is up slightly in our county, but our patients still remain in the single digits.
 So we have roughly eight patients in-house right now.
-And very hopeful, none in ICU as of today,” said Carrie Adams, chief medical officer at Meritus Health.
+And very hopeful, none in ICU as of today,” said Carrie Adams, Operating Officer for Meritus Health.

 Danielle Stahl, spokesperson for the Washington County Health Department says the increase in gatherings due to warmer weather may be driving the increase.